News & Views

 Likewise, the kite is an image that appeals to all ages, genders and nationalities and is often associated with hope and celebration.

 What does the kite mean to you?
 To many, it may illustrate their wish for a much-needed organ.
-More than 120,000 people are on the organ transplant waiting list in the U.S. In New York State, more than 10,000 are waiting anxiously for a transplant.
+Around 122,000 men, women and children are on the organ transplant waiting list in the U.S. In New York State, more than 10,500 people are waiting anxiously for a transplant.

 And here, in the Finger Lakes Donor Recovery area of upstate New York, approximately 700 people are waiting for the call that says: “We have a donor, someone has given the gift of life.
 We can save your life.”

 To others, a kite may represent a connection to a donor friend or family member.

 And to some, a flying kite may symbolize the freedom and new life that a transplant has provided them.